-Feeling drowsy after three or four drinks close to midnight is completely normal — alcohol is a depressant that reduces alertness and increases sleepiness.
-Many factors help contribute to sleepiness when drinking, including use of other drugs/medications, fatigue, and illness.
-Fortunately, there are ways to maximize the fun of partying while also maintaining a good night’s sleep — and avoiding a hangover.
+Feeling drowsy after three or four drinks close to midnight is completely normal for a lot of people — alcohol is a depressant that reduces alertness and increases sleepiness.
+Many factors help contribute to sleepiness when drinking, including (but not limited to) fatigue, illness, and the use of other drugs or medications.
+Fortunately, there are ways to maximize the fun of drinking (or staying sober) while also maintaining a good night’s sleep and avoiding a hangover.

 - Eat before and during drinking.
-Consider snacks with complex carbohydrates (whole grains, fruits, veggies, and beans) to keep your energy up.
+Snacks with complex carbohydrates and fats (whole grains, fruits, veggies, cheese, and beans) to can help to keep your energy up.

 - Move around or hit the dance floor!
-Keeping your blood pumping will help you feel awake.
-Just make sure to hydrate with water when engaging in physical activity, especially if the environment is warm.
+Keeping your blood pumping can help you feel awake.
+It’s helpful to make sure to hydrate with water when engaging in physical activity, especially if the environment is warm.

-- Once you’re ready to leave, make a smooth but resolute exit.
-Say goodnight to your friends and boyfriend and be firm in your decision to leave.
-Better yet, have a friend leave with you — there’s power in numbers, and you’ll have a travel partner!
+- Better yet, have a friend leave with you — there’s power in numbers, and you’ll have a travel partner!

-Most importantly, think about whether the pressure coming from your friends and boyfriend is an acceptable reason to stay out later than you’d like.
-If your friends and boyfriend are just teasing you in a playful way, they might respond well to a quirky response, such as “Alright kiddos, granny’s off to bed!” or “I’m too tired to hit the bars — I’d rather hit the hay.”
-However, if the pressure is more serious, you might try making a simple, honest, and straightforward statement, like “I’m really exhausted, and I won’t be much fun if I don’t get to bed soon.”
+Beyond these strategies, it’s also good to think about whether the pressure coming from your friends and boyfriend is an acceptable reason to stay out later than you’d like.
+If your friends and boyfriend are just teasing you in a playful way, they might respond well to a quirky response, such as “All right kiddos, it's bedtime for us elderly folx!” or “I’m too tired to hit the bars — I’d rather hit the hay.”
+However, if the pressure is more serious, you might try making a simple, honest, and straightforward statement, such as “I’m really exhausted, and I won’t be much fun if I don’t get to bed soon.”
 If that doesn’t work, you might reevaluate your social circle and seek out friends who are more supportive of your needs and sleep habits.